faasm/faasm/README.md

 - Edit `/etc/default/grub` and add `net.ifnames=0 biosdevname=0` to `GRUB_CMDLINE_LINUX_DEFAULT`
 - Run `sudo update-grub`

-We then need to configure some network interfaces.
+We then need to configure some network interfaces and namespaces.
 This is done via a make target:

 ```
 make setup-network